telerik/reporting-docs/knowledge-base/latest-internal-builds.md

 ## What is LIB?

-The Latest Internal Build (LIB) or а nightly build is a distribution of the Telerik Reporting assemblies, built against the latest development environment.
+The Latest Internal Build (LIB) or a nightly build is a distribution of the Telerik Reporting assemblies, built against the latest development environment.

 It contains all the newest bug fixes.